-In some states, you can own a Taser only if you pass a background check.
-In Illinois, stun guns and Tasers are legal only if the operator has a valid FOID card and concealed weapons permit in addition to passing a background check.
-Stun guns (including Tasers) are also not sold in Chicago, and residents must get permission from law enforcement to carry a Taser purchased elsewhere in the city.
-Only three states require a background check as of 2018:
+In some states, you can own a TASER® only if you pass a background check.
+In Illinois, stun guns and TASER® are legal only if the operator has a valid FOID card and concealed weapons permit in addition to passing a background check.
+Stun guns (including a TASER®) are also not sold in Chicago, and residents must get permission from law enforcement to carry a TASER® purchased elsewhere in the city.
+Only three (3) states require a background check as of 2019:

-If your state requires a permit for Taser use, be sure to keep a copy of your paperwork on hand.
+If your state requires a permit for TASER® use, be sure to keep a copy of your paperwork on hand.
 Permits vary from a permit for ownership, such as in Wisconsin and Michigan, to permits for concealed carry, like in New Mexico.
 Permits help the state keep track of the number of stun weapons in use in their borders and allow them to regulate certain perimeters like age restrictions.
-There are currently six states where you need a permit to buy and carry a Taser:
+There are currently six (6) states where you need a permit to carry a TASER®:

 - New Mexico